 Unfortunately, this means that you may have to part significantly more with each purchase.
 This area is accessible through the underground and has plenty of parking space.
 Shoppers visiting this area are also spoilt of choice, from luxury stores such as Cartier, channel, Tiffany’s to old trusted brands such as De Beers.

 - New Bond Street

-Just a stone throw away from Old Bond Street you can find plenty of jewelers and brand names on New Bond Street.
+Just a stone’s throw away from Old Bond Street you can find plenty of jewelers and brand names on New Bond Street.
 This area is famed for overpriced jewelry, as many of the stores are name brands.
-You end up paying more for the brand on the box than the actual metal, diamond or craftsmanship that went into the piece of jewelry.
+You end up paying more for the brand on the box than the actual metal, diamond, or craftsmanship, Best Bridal Jewellery Shopping that went into the piece of jewelry.

 Such stores also have their grading system, which means you will not receive independent certification from the GIA that comes with an authentic diamond purchase.
 However, nothing tingles a girl’s senses like receiving a cool piece of jewelry in a blue Cartier box or a red De Beer’s box.
 It’s also worth noting that certification from such brands will suffice as proof of authenticity.

 A slight trot from Bond Street will get you to Mount Street and its host of jewelry shops.
 Here you will find shops like Pragnell, Steven Webster and Georg Jensen.
 Most of the shops here feature jewelry that is edgy, cool, and bespoke in design.